Borgring: Name

-Lately, other versions have appeared almost supplanting the original name.
+The new name versions have appeared almost supplanting the original name.
 Especially in 2013–2014 there has been a trend towards new names for the fortress.
 Borgringen ved Lellinge has been used a few times in 2013–2014, and the shorter version Borgring on several occasions.
 The Chapter of Vallø stirred waters when, during publication of the preliminary excavation results in September 2014, they wanted to rename the fortress Vallø Borgring.
 In response to this and following vocal opposition, a Facebook group was created on 8 September 2014 to promote the name Lellinge Ringborg.
 This version has been used by the Viking Ship Museum in Roskilde.

 "Borre" as a name or word has several denotations in Danish, but for this discussion it seems most relevant to consider "fortified site" or just "fortress".
 So, in terms of naming, Borrering becomes part of a group of pre-historic fortifications that include Borremose fortified settlement in Himmerland, Borreknold on Falster and Borrehoved on Bornholm.

 Legends

-It is said about the largest church bell in Højelse that ..., upon its inaugural knell, the ancient castle of »Borring« by Lellinge stream sank deep into the earth.
+It is said about the largest church bell in Højelse Church that ..., upon its inaugural knell, the ancient castle of »Borring« by Lellinge stream sank deep into the earth.